Scthe/scthe.github.io/_posts/2018-06-17-image-based-lighting.md

   p(l_k,v) = \frac {D(h)(n \cdot h)} {4(v \cdot h)}
 $$

 One thing that should be noted is that p does give more importance to vectors closer to the normal vector.
 Since the next steps can be complicated, I've allowed myself to copy them from [2].
-You may notice slight difference in regards to the notation, but - for a most part - it should be easy to follow.
+You may notice slight difference in regards to the notation, but - for the most part - it should be easy to follow.

 ![SplitSum derivation]({{image_dir}}/dice--split-sum-aprox.jpg)